FrodeHus/kuberesources/README.md

+## Installation
+Install using `pip3 install kuberesources`

 # Description

 Utility for retrieving the status of resource requests across nodes in a Kubernetes cluster.
 Useful for planning capacity.

-`./kuberesources.py` gives an overview of the reserved capacity for each node as well as total for the cluster
+`kresources` gives an overview of the reserved capacity for each node as well as total for the cluster
-`./kuberesources.py -v` lists pods' resource requests on each node, as well.
+`kresources -v` lists pods' resource requests on each node, as well.

 ## Sample output
 ![sample output](images/sample.png)